osmosis-labs/osmosis/x/concentrated-liquidity/README.md

 - `MinCurrentTick` - is the minimum value that a current tick can take.
 If we consume all liquidity and cross the min initialized tick, our current tick will equal to MinInitializedTick - 1 (MinCurrentTick) with zero liquidity.
-However, note that this tick cannot be crossed.
+However, note that this `MinCurrentTick` cannot be crossed.
 If current tick equals to this tick, it is only possible to swap in the right (one for zero) direction.

 - MaxTick` - is the maximum tick at which a position can be initialized.
 It is also the maximum value that a current tick can be.
 Note that this is different from the `MinInitializedTick` and `MinCurrentTick` due to our definition of the full range (see below).
 The full range is inclusive of the lower tick but exclusive of the upper tick.
 As a result, we do not need to differentiate between the two for the max.
+When the pool is on the `MaxTick`, there is no liquidity.
+To kick in the liquidity, a swap left must be done to cross the `MaxTick` and enter the last bucket (when sequencing from left to right).

 - `Initialized Range` - the range of ticks that can be initialized: `[MinInitializedTick, MaxTick]`